BeneathTheInk/appcore/README.md

 ### Instance Properties

 These properties can be found on all app instances.
-All properties are non-modifiable.
+All properties are immutable.

 - `app.env` - The app environment as set in the configuration.
 By default this is `process.env.NODE_ENV`, however it can be set with `app.set("env", "production")`.
 - `app.cwd` - The app's current working directory.
 By default this is `process.cwd()`, but it can be set with `app.set("cwd", "/my/path")`.